 Here is what distinguishes the SPIN-Farming system:

-- It is geared toward making significant income from farming on a sub-acre (less than an acre) land base; this means you don’t have to own much – if any – land.
-To get started you can use a backyard, community garden plot or vacant lot.
+— It is geared toward making significant income from farming on a backyard (less than an acre) land base; this means you don’t have to own much – if any – land.
+To get started you can use your yard, or those of neighbors, a community garden plot or vacant lot.

 — It is low capital intensive – you do not need to invest in a lot of expensive equipment, which increases your bottom line.